-The majority of studies addressing this issue have considered vocabulary in relation to other language-related skills, such as phonological awareness.
-For instance, Storch and Whitehurst (2002) found a strong effect of vocabulary on code-related skills (phonological awareness, letter and sound identification, and reading) that nevertheless diminished from preschool to Grade 4.
-An indirect effect of preschool vocabulary on word recognition in Grade 1, through phonological processing ability, was also implied in a large-scale study of 1,137 children enrolled in the National Institute of Child Health and Human Development Study of Early Child Care and Youth Development (National Institute of Child Health and Human Development Study of Development, 2005).
-Furthermore, direct significant paths between vocabulary and phonological processing skills were noted by Wise et al. (2007) among students with reading disabilities in Grades 2 and 3 (see also Sénéchal et al., 2006).
+The majority of studies addressing this issue considered vocabulary in relation to other language-related skills, such as phonological awareness.
+For instance, Whitehurst (2002) found a strong effect of vocabulary on code-related skills (phonological awareness, letter and sound identification, and reading), which was, nevertheless, diminishing from preschool to Grade 4.
+An indirect effect of preschool vocabulary on word recognition in Grade 1, through phonological processing ability, was also implied in a large-scale study of 1137 children enrolled in the NICHD study of Early Child Care and Youth Development (NICHD, 2005).
+Further, direct significant paths between vocabulary and phonological processing skills were noted by Wise et al. (2007) among reading disabled students attending Grades 2 and 3 (see also Sénéchal et al., 2006).
 These findings do not necessarily indicate a direct facilitating effect of vocabulary on word identification skills during the early stages of reading acquisition.
 However, the relation between vocabulary and phonemic sensitivity in early years seems well established (Lonigan, 2007).
 This might signify an indirect pathway between vocabulary and word decoding ability through more efficient phonemic processing (Dickinson, McCabe, Anastopoulos, Peisner-Feinberg, & Poe, 2003; Lonigan, Burgess, & Anthony, 2000; Wagner et al., 1997).
 In contrast, for Grade 4 students, vocabulary directly predicts both decoding and word recognition (Ouellette, 2006).

 Other studies have attempted to account for the impact of vocabulary on word recognition by considering vocabulary measures as a proxy for word-related semantic knowledge (Adams, 1990).
 According to Nation (2008), four different lines of evidence support this view: First, studies of reading inconsistent or exception words indicate a direct relation between word familiarity and lexical decision speed (Ferraro & Sturgill, 1998).
-Second, semantic properties of words such as imageability and ambiguity affect word recognition, suggesting semantic involvement in lexical processing (Balota, Cortese, Sergent-Marshall, Spieler, & Yap, 2004).
+Second, semantic properties of words such as imageability and ambiguity affect word recognition, suggesting semantic involvement in lexical processing (Balota, Cortese, Sergent-Marshall, Spieler & Yap, 2004).
 Third, neural correlates of semantic access during word reading appear as early as 250-300 ms after stimulus onset, which is sufficiently early to impact on printed word recognition (e.g., Sereno & Rayner, 2003).
-Finally, acquired deficits in word recognition are observed in patients with predominant semantic impairments in oral language (Lambon Ralph & Patterson, 2005).
+Finally, acquired deficits in word recognition are observed in patients with predominant semantic impairments in oral language (Patterson & Lambon Ralph, 2005).

 To conclude, there is ample evidence for an indirect role of vocabulary in supporting the development of reading comprehension by impacting print-related component skills (word recognition) and reading prerequisites (such as phonological processing).
-This role complements direct effects of vocabulary on comprehension and makes it difficult to disentangle distinct causal routes.
+This role complements direct effects of vocabulary on comprehension, and makes it difficult to disentangle distinct causal routes.
 To approach this problem, we consider the interrelations among the relevant variables in the context of a prominent and highly productive theoretical framework for reading comprehension.